chrstn-valen/compareRESP/README.txt

 compareRESP: BASH scripts that compare RESP files and finds relevant differences between the two in a summary.
 Created with the differences between NCEDC and SIS RESP files in mind.
 Last updated 12/27/2023.
-Feel free to send questions/suggestions to Christina(she/her) at christina.valen@berkeley.edu.

 Usage: compareRESP -n network_code -s station -l location_of_Non-SIS_RESP_Files -t test_or_production -f preview_or_publication -p percent_ for_range